gregdegruy/opengl-playground/wiki/BasicOOP.md

             ```

 * Blending
-    * Belending colors.
+    * Blending colors.
 Render a red squrare and blue square on top of each other will get a purple square.
     * Combine both colors using `glBlendFunc` into an "output color" and store in a "target buffer"
     * Math is take each RGBA color channel for square1 and square2 then do:
     *     sqaure1 RGBA (1.0, 1.0, 1.0, 0.5) -> SOURCE